hsuan-kai/Naming-Master-Agent/README.md

 ### Problem Statement

 Finding a Chinese name is notoriously difficult for non-native speakers.
-With over **6.1 billion possible combinations**, a direct translation often results in names that sound awkward, have negative homophones (e.g., sounding like "death" or "pig"), or lack cultural significance.
-The complexity of balancing **Phonetics** (sound), **Meaning** (semantics), and **Onomastics** (numerology/luck) creates a significant hurdle, forcing many to settle for generic or accidentally offensive names.
+With over **6.1 billion possible combinations**, a direct translation often results in names that sound awkward, have negative homophones (e.g., sounding like "death" or "pig"), are vulgar and boring, or lack cultural significance.

+To find a _good_ name, one must balance five conflicting dimensions:

+- **🔊 Phonetics:** Does it sound like the original English name?

+- **📖 Meaning:** Do the characters convey elegance, strength, or virtue?

+- **🛡️ Cultural Safety:** Is it free of embarrassing homophones or slang?

+- **🧮 Onomastics (Numerology):** Does the stroke count align with traditional "Sancai" luck algorithms?

+- **🌏 Authenticity:** Does it sound like a real name from a Chinese-speaking region?

+This complexity  of balancing **Phonetics** (sound), **Meaning** (semantics), and **Onomastics** (numerology/luck) creates a significant hurdle—not just for foreigners, but also for native speakers.

 ### Solution Statement